xpbowler/xpbowler/README.md

 I'm currently a Software Engineering student at the University of Waterloo (2028).

-Avid mechanical-keyboard hobbyist ⌨️, and (retired) competitive swimmer 🏊.
+Avid mechanical-keyboard hobbyist ⌨️, and swimmer 🏊.
 I also love to rock-climb in my spare time.

 ## 🖥️ I'm currently working on